mermaidjs/mermaid-gitbook/content/gantt.md

 ## Styling

-Styling of the a sequence diagram is done by defining a number of css classes.
+Styling of the a gantt diagram is done by defining a number of css classes.
 During rendering these classes are extracted from the

 ### Classes used